Security Clerk and Assistant - Federal Salaries of 2017

 Pay Rates for "Security Clerk and Assistant"How much does a Security Clerk and Assistant in the federal government get paid? $45,882.48* *Based on the 2017 average.

 Security Clerk and Assistant was the 103rd most popular job in the U.S. Government in 2017, with 2,238 employed.
 The most common payscale was the general schedule payscale.

-In 2016, the Veterans Health Administration hired the most employees titled Security Clerical And Assistance, with an average salary of $38,193.
+In 2017, the Transportation Security Administration hired the most employees titled Security Clerical And Assistance, with an average salary of $50,077.

 Government Security Clerical And Assistance jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Security Clerical And Assistance job is GS-1, and the highest paygrade that can be attained within this job series is GS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.